liqili/spring-oauth2-demo/README.md

 # spring-oauth2-demo
-zuul,eureka,jwt,oauth2

-This is a oauth2 show case, which is based one spring cloud- API Gateway:zuul
+This is a oauth2 show case, which is based on spring cloud(zuul,eureka,jwt,oauth2)
-Service Register Center:eureka
-Auth Server:oauth2

 mvn spring-boot:run